Connecticut Route 72: Route description

 Route 72 begins as a four-lane freeway at Route 9 in New Britain, expanding to six lanes after the junction with Route 71 at Exit 9.
 Route 72 overlaps with I-84 as it crosses from New Britain into the town of Plainville.
-In Plainville, Route 72 has an exit to and from Route 372, an eastbound on-ramp from Route 10 via Route 372 and SR 511, and an eastbound offramp to Woodford Ave (SR 536).
+In Plainville, Route 72 has an exit to and from Route 372, an eastbound on-ramp from Route 10 via Route 372 and SR 511, and an eastbound offramp to Woodford Avenue (SR 536).
 After crossing the Pequabuck River, it has a partial interchange with Route 177 before the freeway ends at Forestville Avenue and the western terminus of Route 372.
 Route 72 continues, crossing Forestville Avenue as a four-lane expressway to the Bristol town line.
 Within Bristol, Route 72 runs 5.5 mi along several streets.
 It continues on the four-lane expressway (known as the E. Bartlett Barnes Highway) to Pine Street, where it becomes a four-lane boulevard, and follows Pine Street to Riverside Avenue and crosses the Pequabuck River before intersecting with Route 229.
 Route 72 continues on Riverside Avenue, Main Street, School Street (intersecting Route 69), Divinity Street, Park Street, and Terryville Road.
 The route runs parallel to the Peqaubuck River in Bristol and crosses it several times.
 Route 72 then enters the town of Plymouth, where the road turns north to follow South Riverside Avenue, North Riverside Avenue, and Poland Brook Road.
 Route 72 intersects with US 6 in the Terryville section of town, then continues north in the rural town of Harwinton where it goes along Terryville Road, eventually ending at Route 4.
 Route 72 is 20.10 mi long.

 The section of Route 72 from Route 9 to Route 372 (Corbin Avenue) in New Britain is also known as the Thaddeus Kosciuszko Highway.
 The section from Route 372 (Corbin Avenue) in New Britain to the freeway end at the Plainville-Bristol town line is also known as the Polish Legion of American Veterans Memorial Highway.
 The section in Bristol from the Plainville town line to Pine Street is also known as the E Bartlett Barnes Highway.